rexdf/CommandTrayHost/README.md

                 "elevate": "Shift+Win+A", // elevate
             },
-            "not_host_by_commandtrayhost": false, // if true, commandtrayhost will not monitor it },
+            "not_host_by_commandtrayhost": false, // if true, commandtrayhost will not monitor it "not_monitor_by_commandtrayhost": false, // if true, same as above.
+But quit with CommandTrayHost },
         {
             "name": "kcptun 1081 8.8.8.1:12346",